 He finds that inheriting his grandfather’s wealth and title—along with securing the welfare of his sister and mother—means joining high society and living among the aristocracy.

 Fortunately, Ivy Carlisle, granddaughter of a dear friend of Jack’s late grandmother, is willing to teach him etiquette and help him properly introduce himself to society.

 Shortly after Jack moves to the city, he discovers that his new lifestyle is more challenging than he thought it would be.

 He soon learns that there are conspiracies against him and that he must survive them if he wants to keep himself from falling madly in love with his tutor.

 If you enjoy books with reversed roles, then you’re going to really enjoy this read.

 Like this post?
 Don’t forget to save it on Pinterest!

 Final Word on Books Similar to Pride and Prejudice

-Do you think we’ve missed anything?
-If so, let us know in the comments!
+Do you think I’ve missed anything?
+If so, let me know in the comments!